 Other PHP methods include using high pressure, low-heat pasteurization, and most recently, low-dose irradiation.
 Another step taken at harvest involves rapid refrigeration of the oysters after harvest.

 Newer safety procedures are also currently being discussed.
-According to Moore, the ISSC will be holding an annual meeting in Salt Lake City in late October to discuss different strategies and control options.
+According to Moore, the ISSC will be holding a biennial meeting in Myrtle Beach, SC in late October to discuss different strategies and control options.

 Education and Awareness